 Digitalis purpurea 'Pam's Split'

-A completely new flower shape, Pantaloons is the first 'split-flower' foxglove in the world!
-The large, white blooms split up the sides to create 4 even curtains.
-As these petals flutter gracefully in the breeze, deep maroon interior spotting is revealed.
-Flowering begins in late spring or early summer and continues for many weeks.
-Blooms the first year when started early.
-The base-branching, 3-4 foot tall plants are compact and well-branched, producing many more flowering stems than the typical foxglove.
+Completely new flower shape, 'Pantaloons' is the first 'split-flower' foxglove.
+Large white blooms split up the sides, create 4 even curtains.
+Petals flutter in breeze, reveal deep maroon interior spots.
+Flowers for many weeks in late spring or early summer.
+Start early, will bloom first year.
+Compact, well-branched 3-4 foot tall plants produce many more flowering stems than most foxgloves.
 Winter hardy to zone 4.

-Virtuoso foxgloves grows only 2-3 feet tall, producing beautiful spotted bells in shades of violet, rose, and white from late spring through the end of summer.
-Compared to non-hybrid foxgloves, the Virtuoso series is more compact and spreading, comes into flower faster, and remains in bloom longer.
-The flowers are excellent for cutting.
-Started early, plants will bloom the first year, or they can be started in summer or fall, for flowers the following season.
+'Virtuoso' foxgloves grow only 2-3 feet tall, produce beautiful spotted bells in shades of violet, rose, and white from late spring through the end of summer.
+Compared to non-hybrid foxgloves, the 'Virtuoso' series is more compact and spreading, flowers faster, remains in bloom longer.
+Flowers are excellent for cutting.
+Started early, plants bloom the first year, or start in summer or fall for flowers the following season.
 Winter hardy to zone 4.

 Rose colored flowers with attractive interior spotting.

 Deep violet, rose, and white speckled, bell-shaped flowers.